matt-py/NEAT-Bot/README.md

 ### TODO

 - [x] Add all files for a working implementation of NEAT
 - [x] Define simple inputs.
-Simple outputs are throttle and steer
+Define simple outputs of throttle and steer
 - [x] Adjustments to get the bot learning correctly

 - [ ] Add saving neural networks using pickle